 These 4 Seeds Can Help Fight Acne

-Seeds are not only a trendy topping on avocado toast and smoothie bowls – they also do wonders for our skin.
+Seeds are not only a trendy topping on avocado toast and smoothie bowls – but they also do wonders for our skin.
 In fact, here’s how seeds can help fight acne, and protect overall skin health.

 Beneficial nutrients in seeds